 MYTH #1: THE ISSUE IS TOO COMPLEX

 No it isn’t.
-What is complicated about being allocated 55% of someone else’s land (by the UN in 1947), expelling 700,000+ Palestinians from their homes in 1948 (turning them into stateless refugees with no right of return), using Zionist armed groups to expel more Palestinians, progressively taking over 78% of the land in 1949 in violation of UN resolutions, and following the 6-day war in 1967, illegally occupying the remaining 22% of West Bank & Gaza, aggressively building extensive illegal settlements across occupied Palestinian territories since, all under the false guise of peace talks and roadmaps to nowhere.
+What is complicated about being allocated 55% of someone else’s land (by the UN in 1947), expelling 700,000+ Palestinians from their homes in 1948 (turning them into stateless refugees with no right of return), using Zionist armed groups to expel more Palestinians, taking over 78%+ of the land in violation of a litany of UN resolutions, following the 6-day war in 1967, illegally occupying the West Bank, East Jerusalem & Gaza, aggressively building extensive illegal settlements across Occupied Palestinian Territories since, all under the false guise of peace talks and roadmaps to nowhere.
+Which part is complex?

 MYTH #2: THE ISSUE IS TOO HARD TO SOLVE

-Yes, it has become difficult now but not because it is complicated but because one party has continuously taken what was not theirs in the eyes of international law, populate the land with its people and new homes therefore, asking them to now move out is understandably difficult, albeit necessary.
+Yes, it has become difficult now because one party has continuously taken what was not theirs in the eyes of international law, populate the land with its people and new homes therefore, asking them to now move out is understandably difficult, albeit necessary.
+Two wrongs don’t make a right.

 MYTH #3: WHY DOES THE ISSUE SEEM COMPLICATED?